apike/allenpike.com/_posts/2021-01-31-wonderful-thing-kids-stories.markdown

 Meanwhile, the stronger modern stories like Moana, Frozen, and Brave didn’t have audio versions.
 Or, in the case of Brave, *did* have a “Songs and Story” edition, but not available on Apple Music.
 How peculiar.

 Recently though, things changed.
-Apple Music suddenly added some of Ellie's favourite stories: Frozen, Ratatouille, Moana, WALL-E, Peppa Pig, and a thwack of other new stories.
+Apple Music suddenly added some of Ellie's favourite stories: Frozen, Ratatouille, Moana, WALL-E, Peppa Pig, and more.
 And in doing so, they revealed why so few kids’ stories were being released in the streaming era.

 Here is [a Peppa Pig story](https://music.apple.com/ca/album/pirate-treasure/1542856018) released on Apple Music this month.